-Dec 9 Final Exam, Saturday, time frame(s) to be announced
+May 5 Final Exam, Saturday, time frame(s) to be announced

 Blackboard: You are responsible for checking Blackboard on a regular basis.
 Lecture slides, syllabus, exam dates, grades, and other topical information can be found on Blackboard.
 If you have any questions, please check Blackboard first before emailing me.
-To access blackboard point your web browser of choice to https://elearn.uta.edu.
+To access Blackboard point your web browser of choice to https://elearn.uta.edu.

 Grading Policy: Biology 1441 is a 4 credit hour class that includes a lecture, recitation, and laboratory.
-For grading purposes, the lecture comprises 65% of your course grade, recitation comprises 10% of your course grade, and laboratory comprises 25% of your course.
-In Biol 1441, you are not permitted to drop/withdraw from the lecture, recitation, OR laboratory components separately.
+For grading purposes, the lecture (four exams) comprises 60% of your course grade, class participation (answering interactive questions using Echo360) 5% of your course grade, recitation comprises 10% of your course grade, and laboratory comprises 25% of your course.
+In Biology 1441, you are not permitted to drop/withdraw from the lecture, recitation, OR laboratory components separately.
 Drops and withdrawals will be applied to across all components.

-Your lecture grade will be determined as follows:

-- Midterm exams (3 total), 23% of lecture grade each - Comprehensive Final Exam, 23% of lecture grade (46% if I drop one of your midterms, see below) - Class Participation (answering interactive questions using clickers), 8% of lecture grade - See below for more information exams

-Your recitation grade will be determined as follows:

-- Pre-recitation guiz, 33.33% of recitation grade - Post-recitation guiz, 33.33% of recitation grade - Recitation attendance and participation, 33.33% of recitation grade please see the lab syllabus
+Your lecture grade will be determined as follows: ☐ Midterm exams (3 total), 25% of lecture grade each ☐ Comprehensive Final Exam, 25% of lecture grade (46% if I drop one of your midterms, see below) Your recitation grade will be determined as follows: □ Pre-recitation quiz, 33.33% of recitation grade □ Post-recitation quiz, 33.33% of recitation grade □ Recitation attendance and participation, 33.33% of recitation grade Your lab grade will be determined as follows: □ please see the lab syllabus